-May 14, Wednesday: Travel day and arrival of students, 2-6 p.m.
+May 13, Wednesday: Travel day and arrival of students, 2-6 p.m.

-May 15, Thursday: First day of classes.
+May 14, Thursday: First day of classes.

-May 30, Friday: Examinations.
+May 29, Friday: Examinations.

-May 31, Saturday: Departure of students.
+May 30, Saturday: Departure of students.

-Summer Term 2014
+Summer Term 2015

-Summer term consists of three primary sessions: first session, second session and a full summer session.
+The summer term consists of three primary sessions: first session, second session and a full summer session.
 Each primary session has different deadline dates.
 There are also shorter and longer sessions to accommodate the particular needs of the various instructional units such as SMU Abroad, SMU-in-Taos and the Perkins School of Theology.

-Full Summer Term Session 2014
+Full Summer Session

-Note: Classes meet 2 hours, 15 minutes twice a week or 1 hour, 30 minutes three times a week.
+Classes meet 2 hours, 15 minutes twice a week or 1 hour, 30 minutes three times a week.

-May 26, Monday: Memorial Day.
-University offices closed.
+May 25, Monday: Memorial Day.
+University closed.

-June 2, Monday: First day of classes.
+June 1, Monday: First day of classes.

-June 5, Thursday: Last day to enroll, add courses or drop courses without grade record.
+June 4, Thursday: Last day to enroll, add courses or drop courses without a grade record.
 Also, last day to file for August graduation.

-June 11, Wednesday: Last day to declare pass/fail, no credit or first-year repeated course-grading options.
+June 10, Wednesday: Last day to declare pass/fail, no credit or first-year repeated course-grading options.

-July 4, Friday: Independence Day.
-University offices closed.
+July 3, Friday: Independence Day holiday.
+University closed.